unicode-org/message-format-wg/spec/formatting.md

 >
 > In some environments, users or implementations can provide functions
-> that mutate state that is external to the message formatter
+> that mutate state that is external to the message formatter (for example, setting or modifying the system locale).
-> (for example, deleting a file in the filesystem).
-This is not recommended.
 > Functions can also be written that depend on external mutable state
 > (for example, the current date and time).
 > Lazy evaluation might involve evaluating the same _expression_ multiple times